Musixverse/musixverse-parse-server/README.md

 DON'T CREATE A TABLE DIRECTLY IN THE MONGODB DATABSE.
 TABLES SHOULD ONLY BE CREATED VIA THE PARSE DASHBOARD OR VIA CLOUD CODE.

+Run `node Moralis/migrateDBTable.ts` to migrate the database table specified in the file